jolibrain/joliGEN/README.md

 ## Use cases

 - AR and metaverse: replace any image element with super-realistic objects
-- Image manipulation: seamlessly insert and fuse objects in images
+- Image manipulation: seamlessly insert or remove objects/elements in images
 - Image to image translation while preserving semantic, e.g. existing source dataset annotations
 - Simulation to reality translation while preserving elements, metrics, ...
 - Image to image translation to cope with scarce data